-By 1935, Shreeji had travelled extensively for the purpose of the Samsthan.
-He established many branches of the Samsthan in places like Bombay, Madras, Hyderabad, Pune, Sholapur and Raichur.
+By 1935, Shreeji had traveled extensively for the purpose of the Samsthan.
+He established many branches of the Samsthan in places like Bombay, Madras, Hyderabad, Pune, Sholapur, and Raichur.
 This effort had an effect on his health.
-Age was catching up with him fast and the body was losing its capacity to work though the spirit was willing.
+Age was catching up with him fast and the body was losing its capacity to work through the spirit was willing.
 He bore illness with stoic indifference.

 Shri Martand Manik Prabhu had two sons and one daughter.
 However as willed by the Lord, both the sons left their mortal coils during his lifetime.
 Anyone else would have despaired, but Shreeji saw the Divine Will in these events.